-Euphorbia x martinii
+Euphorbia x martini

-Flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
+Diverse genus of about 2,000 species, ranging from small flowery annuals to sculptural trees.
+The flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
 Cyathia may appear singly or in clusters.
 In some cases, as with poinsettia (E. pulcherrima), additional bracts below provide most of the color.
-Fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
+The fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
 Many euphorbias are succulents; these often mimic cacti in appearance and are as diverse in form and size.

-All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on species).
+All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on the species).
 Before using cut flowers in arrangements, dip stems in boiling water or hold in a flame for a few seconds to prevent sap bleed.
-All need well-drained soil.Euphorbia x martinii
+All need well-drained soil.

-Native in North America from 2,000 to 7,000 feet elevation.
-Narrow, arching, blue-green leaves form a ...
+Native in North America from 2,000–7,000-ft. elevation.
+Narrow, arching, blue-green leaves form ...

 Native to the Caucasus.
-These are classic rock garden and container plants, the 2 to 3-in. violet ...
+These are classic rock garden and container plants, with 2–3-in. violet ...